Sleep: Don’t Try This At Home

 With distraction through pleasant mental imagery, you get to think about whatever you want to think about.
 I do this every night, and dare I say it can be fun!
 A great memory.
 A year from your life.
 A great movie you’ve seen recently.
 Where can you take yourself tonight?

 Do you frequently check the time at night?
-Wake up, look at the clock, sigh, then roll over, again and again?
+Wake up, look at the bedside clock or check time on your phone, sigh in frustration, then roll over?
+Again and again?
 Guess what – when people don’t check the time at night, they are less anxious about being awake, and they tend to be awake less.
 For most people, the clock is a cue for worry at night, causing performance anxiety.
 Checking the time also makes you do math, and if you’re like most of us, clock math is not fun.
 Ask yourself: How does help you sleep to discover that it’s 2am WHEN it’s 2am?
 Do you really NEED to know the time at night, or just WANT to know the time?
 Think about that.
 In nearly every situation, it’s the latter.